olasurd/FlutterWaveDjango/READme.md

 This library simplifies integrating Flutterwave, a popular African payment gateway, with your Django project.
 It provides functionalities for:

+## Usuage
+    - if the project is in development mode use your test keys else use your live keys *payment = FlutterWaveDjango(public='your-public-key',secret='your-secret-key',inProduction=False)*
 * **Card Payments:**
     * Initiate card charges with validation.
     * Handle 3D Secure authentication (3DS) for added security.